sictweb/bti425-2020/graded-work.md

 * Achieve an average of 50% or better for all assignments
 *	Achieve an average of 50% or better for all tests
-*	Achieve a weighted average of 50% or better for the course
+*	Achieve a weighted average of 50% or better for all graded work in the course

 <br>